Employment law – Sexual orientation

-The time limit for making a claim for discrimination to the employment tribunal is three months less one day from the last actof discrimination.
+The time limit for making a claim for disability discrimination to the employment tribunal is three months less one day from the last actof discrimination.
 It is now mandatory to go through ACAS’s early conciliation scheme before you can submit a claim to the tribunal.

-A discriminatory act may extend over a period of time so that it may be a continuing act if it takes the form of some policy, rule or practice in accordance with which decisions are taken by the employer.
+A discriminatory act may extend over a period of time so that it may be a continuing act if it takes the form of some policy, rule or practice by your employer.
 In these circumstances the three month period runs from the end of the continuing act.
 Please click here for more information.

-Tribunals do have discretion to allow late claims to proceed, but there are very limited exceptions where they can do so.
+Tribunals do have discretion to allow late claims to proceed, but there must be a good reason why a claim was not made in time.